hanichyntia/PHP-Multiplate-Login-Form/README.md

 # PHP-Multiplate-Login-Form

 A simple, secure, and easy-to-use multi-user login form built with PHP and MySQL.
-This project allows multiple types of users (e.g., admins, users, and guests) to log in and access different sections of a web application.
+This project allows multiple types of users (e.g., siswa, and guru) to log in and access different sections of a web application.

 ## Features